clevelandmusicco/HothouseExamples/README.md

 > [!NOTE]
 > This repo is in its early days.
 Over time, it will grow with contributions from Cleveland Music Co., as well as&mdash;if all goes well&mdash;many more contributions from the community!

-Also included is a `create_new_proj.py` helper script that creates a compilable, VS Code-ready "scaffolding" project for writing your own effects for the Hothouse.

-If you're not familar with the Daisy Seed or its development environment, check out the [Electrosmith Daisy Ecosystem Wiki](https://github.com/electro-smith/DaisyWiki/wiki).

 ## Getting started